The outbreak of COVID-19 sparked global anxiety and concern around the world. What are the realities of the pandemic? We investigate.

 For more information about the ongoing pandemic and for detailed guidelines, here are a few international resources:

-- WHO information hub
+- The WHO information hub

-- CDC information hub
+- The CDC information hub

-- Australian Government Department of Health resources
+- The Australian Government Department of Health resources collection

-- BMJ latest news
+- The BMJ‘s latest news hub

-- The Lancet resource center
+- The Lancet‘s resource center

-- Nature article collection
+- Nature‘s article collection

 MNT will continue to report on developments, ensuring that our readers are well-supplied with accurate, up-to-date information.